GGP1/GGP1.github.io/content/posts/protect_your_information.md

 ![Keyboard](/images/keyboard0.jpg)

-There are many options on the market but I couldn't find any that offers a dynamic experience and uses one unique key for encrypting each record, instead of the whole database with the same key.
+There are many options on the market but I couldn't find any that offers the enjoyable usage of the terminal, sessions and that uses one unique key for encrypting each record, instead of the whole database with the same key.

-That's why I've developed **[Kure](https://www.github.com/GGP1/kure)**, it's free, open source, private and arguably one of the most secure and private password managers out there.
+That's why I've developed **[Kure](https://www.github.com/GGP1/kure)**, it's free, open source and arguably one of the most secure and private password managers out there.
+It can also be used in almost any device or platform.

 > To give you an idea, it uses the same algorithms ([AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)) the National Security Agency of the United States uses for encrypting **Top Secret** information as well as the [PHC winner](https://github.com/P-H-C/phc-winner-argon2) password hashing function.